swseighman/Oracle-Spring-GraalVM/README.md

 user    0m0.012s
 sys     0m0.006s
  ```
-With the native image executable, the same query returns a value in only **39ms**.
+With the native image executable, the same query returns a value in only **39ms** (your time may vary).